bitmakerlabs/dev_environment_setup/README.md

 ![List of Ruby Versions](/assets/rbenv_list.png)

-Select the most current stable release.
-In the above screenshot that is 2.1.0
+Select the most current stable release (meaning the largest version number that doesn't end in `-dev`).
+In the above screenshot that is 2.1.0, but yours will probably be a later version.
+If your list only contains older versions, you can try running the following commands:

+`cd ~/.rbenv/plugins/ruby-build/`
+`git pull`

+Once you've identified the version you want, install it with this command:

-`rbenv install 2.3.0`
+`rbenv install version_number_goes_here`

+This may take a bit of time on older computers.

 That's it.
 A new version of Ruby is now on your system alongside the older version.

-Make that latest version the default for the system
+Make that latest version the default for the system:

-`rbenv global 2.3.0`
+`rbenv global version_number_goes_here`

-Boom!
-You are done.

-All versions of Ruby 2.0+ include RubyGem support.
-So you are good to go until week four when you move on to Ruby on Rails.

 ## Installing Ruby on Rails

-Ensure your [RubyGem](http://rubygems.org) installation is uptodate.
+Ensure your [RubyGem](http://rubygems.org) installation is up to date.

 `gem update --system`

-Next install Rails
+Next install Rails;

 `gem install rails`